-Encourage students to be critical viewers of media, including print, television, internet, video, social media and gaming.
+Encourage students to be critical viewers of media, including print, television, internet, video, social media and other digital spaces.
 Assist them in analyzing media portrayals of racial incidents in the news by thinking critically about what they read, hear and see.
 This includes exposing them to a wide variety of sources that illustrate different perspectives and opinions along the political spectrum.
 In addition to traditional media, blogs and social media are good sources for this.
 Encourage students to ask questions that go beyond the surface: How do I know what I know?
 What is the perspective of the person writing or speaking?
 What influences their point of view?
 What are their biases?
 What don’t I see?
 Use video clips and excerpts in class to show students how media can perpetuate stereotypes and racism.
 In addition, reflect on the implicit messages you convey to young people about race by what’s on the walls and bulletin boards in your classroom, the books you assign and read together, the people and holidays that you talk about.

 7. Talk About Structural Racism and White Privilege.

 White privilege, the unearned and often unrecognized advantages, benefits or rights conferred upon people in a dominant group, is an important piece of the puzzle when talking about racism.
-The flip side of white privilege is structural racism which disadvantages people of color through societal institutions like education, law enforcement, voting, employment and other systems.
+The flip side of white privilege is structural racism which oppresses and marginalizes people of color through societal institutions like education, law enforcement, voting, employment and other systems.
 Reflecting upon what white privilege means helps students understand how some people receive unearned privilege while others are disadvantaged based simply by their race.
 Addressing white privilege and structural racism are advanced skills.
 Therefore, it is critical that teachers have done their own individual reflection and possess the background and skills to discuss it with students so it doesn’t backfire or lead to defensiveness.
 Think carefully about your comfort with the topic and do not address it unless you feel comfortable and skilled in doing so.
 Consider using a new MTV documentary film called White People to facilitate the discussion.

 8. Encourage Empathy.

 Compassion and empathy go a long way in helping students understand race and racism.
-Provide opportunities for students to hear the thoughts and feelings of people most impacted by racism through in-person conversations/interviews, videos, photos and recordings.
+Provide opportunities for students to hear the thoughts and feelings of people most impacted by racism through in-person conversations/interviews, narratives, videos, photos and recordings.
 Have students reflect on these experiences and focus especially on the feelings of others.
 In this way, you help students be sensitive to what people are going through in these situations and promote empathy.
 Allow and help students express their range of emotions (anger, rage, frustration, sadness, hopelessness) about what’s happening as well as listen with compassion to the feelings of others.

 9. Inspire Hope and Activism.